 Property Development Finance

-Property development projects in New Zealand often require a different funding approach than standard property lending.
-The structure, timing and risk profile are different, which means the funding needs to be tailored to the project.
+Property development finance is different to standard property lending.
+The structure, timing and risk profile of a development is very different.
+This means the funding needs to align with how the project is being delivered.

-At Vive Capital, we help developers secure funding for land acquisition, construction and development projects.
-This may include funding through banks, non-bank lenders or private capital depending on the structure of the deal.
+At Vive Capital, we help developers secure property development finance for land acquisition, construction and development projects across banks, non-bank lenders and private capital.

 Development projects we help fund